-- Some people believe that there are “hotspots” or “Lyme endemic areas” in the UK and may think the risk of Lyme disease is extremely low outside these areas.
+- You can catch Lyme disease anywhere in Britain.
+Some people believe that there are “hotspots” or “Lyme endemic areas” in the UK and may think the risk of Lyme disease is extremely low outside these areas.
 In reality, there are no data to tell us which regions of the UK may have more ticks than others, or what percentage of the ticks in any area may carry Lyme disease.

-- It is sometimes claimed that ticks are only found in forests and overgrown countryside, but in fact they are also present in urban parks and gardens.
+- Ticks could be in any area with plants.
+It is sometimes claimed that ticks are only found in forests and overgrown countryside, but in fact they are also present in urban parks and gardens.